awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security_iam_service-with-iam.md

 ### Choosing an IAM role in MediaPackage<a name="security_iam_service-with-iam-roles-choose"></a>

 When you create an asset resource in MediaPackage, you must choose a role to allow MediaPackage to access Amazon S3 on your behalf\.
 If you previously created a service role or service\-linked role, MediaPackage provides you with a list of roles to choose from\.
-It's important to choose a role that allows access to read from the S3 bucket and retrieve content\.
+It's important to choose a role that allows access to read from the Amazon S3 bucket and retrieve content\.
 For more information, see [Allowing AWS Elemental MediaPackage to access other AWS services](setting-up-create-trust-rel.md)\.